Skip to main content

 • Secure a faculty advisor prior to applying for admission.

 • Apply through the Graduate School.
-Indicate intended Major Field of Study from drop-down menu: “Clinical Investigation, PhD” or “Clinical Investigation, MS”.
+Indicate intended Program from drop-down menu: “Clinical Investigation, PhD” or “Clinical Investigation, MS”.

 • Upload unofficial transcript(s) from EACH post-secondary institution attended (undergraduate and graduate), even if no degree was received.